adamgundry/ghc-proposals/proposals/0000-hasfield-redesign.rst

 * any constraints from the datatype context (defined with ``DatatypeContexts``), if there is one.

-TODO: explore DYSFUNCTIONAL implications... are we violating the fundep? does it matter?

 TODO: explain when manual SetField instances are permitted?